jjy1031/jjy1031.github.io/docs/second_page.md

 ---
 layout: default
-title: Second Page
+title: User guide
 nav_order: 2
 has_children: true
 ---

-# Second Page
+# User guide

-This is the content of the second page.
+This is a broad outline on how the software is used.